open/close all folders

 - Your Mom: He attempts to defy this when, in a war of words with Peralta, he makes a comment that leaves a perfect opening for a 'Your Mom' joke but then instantly points out that his mother happens to be dead "so let's tread lightly on the response."
 Peralta, who apparently had one ready to go, finds this unfair.

 Det.
-Warren Pembroke (Dean Winters)A detective from the Major Crimes Unit known as "The Vulture" for his tendency to take over cases that are near-finished and take all the credit for them.
+Later Cpt.
+Warren "The Vulture" Pembroke (Dean Winters)A detective from the Major Crimes Unit known as "The Vulture" for his tendency to take over cases that are near-finished and take all the credit for them.

 - Cavalier Consumption: One flashback has him reaching the same floor as Jake and Rosa by elevator, bag the perp they just chased up there, then throw his half-eaten apple at them in exchange.